Kwoth/NadekoBot/commandlist.md

 `>pollend`  |  Stops active poll on this server and prints the results in this channel.
 `>pick`  |  Picks a flower planted in this channel.
 `>plant`  |  Spend a flower to plant it in this channel.
-(If bot is restarted or crashes, flower will be lost) `>choose`  |  Chooses a thing from a list of things |  >choose Get up;Sleep;Sleep more `>8ball`  |  Ask the 8ball a yes/no question.
+(If bot is restarted or crashes, flower will be lost) `>cah`  |  Starts a game of cards against humanity, mention all players in this message `>cahq`  |  Quits current CAH game after current round `>choose`  |  Chooses a thing from a list of things |  >choose Get up;Sleep;Sleep more `>8ball`  |  Ask the 8ball a yes/no question.
 `>rps`  |  Play a game of rocket paperclip scissors with Nadeko. |  >rps scissors